Frequently Asked Questions

 #7 - #8: Surface finish values are generally

 less than 25 Ra (micro-inches) and are free from pits or voids.
-These finishes are
+Finally, these finishes are

 specified where stringent sanitary